Skip to content

 Money, Currency, and Payments in Lisbon

-Portugal uses the Euro (€) as its currency.
-As of 2026, common denominations you will encounter are coins (€0.10, €0.20, €0.50, €1, €2) and notes (€5, €10, €20, €50).
-Larger notes (€100, €200, €500) exist but are difficult to use in everyday transactions — many shops will not accept anything above €50.
+Portugal uses the Euro (€).
+Common denominations are coins (€0.10, €0.20, €0.50, €1, €2) and notes (€5, €10, €20, €50).
+Larger notes (€100, €200, €500) exist but cause friction at small shops — anything above €50 may be refused.

 Cards vs. Cash